LoganDELMAIRE/Module-blog-react/README.md

-# Plugin Blog for React
+# Module Blog for React

 ## ✨ Features